LLNL/sundials/doc/arkode/guide/source/Mathematics.rst

 adaptive "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods. variety of "super-time-stepping (STS)" and "strong-stability-preserving (SSP)" methods.

-The LSRK time-stepping module in ARKODE is designed for IVP of the form :eq:`ARKODE_IVP_simple_explicit`, i.e., unlike the more general problem form :eq:`ARKODE_IMEX_IVP`, LSRKStep requires that problems have an identity mass matrix (i.e., :math:`M(t)=I`) and that the right-hand side function is not split into separate
+The LSRK time-stepping module in ARKODE currently supports IVP of the form :eq:`ARKODE_IVP_simple_explicit`, i.e., unlike the more general problem form :eq:`ARKODE_IMEX_IVP`, LSRKStep requires that problems have an identity mass matrix (i.e., :math:`M(t)=I`) and that the right-hand side function is not split into separate